 [(B) There is no paragraph 7.2(13)(B) in the rule adopted by the Louisiana Supreme Court.]

 The Louisiana Supreme Court adopted this rule on June 26, 2008.
-It was amended on June 4, 2009 and became effective October 1, 2009.
+It was amended on June 4, 2009, and became effective October 1, 2009.
 In the wake of the Fifth Circuit’s 2011 declaration that some of Louisiana’s lawyer advertising rules were unconstitutional, the Louisiana Supreme Court amended this rule on June 22, 2011.
 On June 2, 2016, the Louisiana Supreme Court amended Rule 7.2(c)(5) to permit a lawyer to claim an area of specialization—as long as the lawyer’s claim does not falsely suggest board certification.
 See Order Amending Rule 7.2(c).
 The court most recently amended the rule on May 6, 2021, and it became effective January 1, 2022.

 ABA Model Rule 7.2

-(b) A lawyer shall not give anything of value to a person for recommending the lawyer’s services except that a lawyer may
+(b) A lawyer shall not compensate, give or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may:

 (1) pay the reasonable costs of advertisements or communications permitted by this Rule;

-(c) Any communication made pursuant to this rule shall include the name and office address of at least one lawyer or law firm responsible for its content.
+(d) Any communication made under this Rule must include the name and contact information of at least one lawyer or law firm responsible for its content.